adilblanco/purview-data-governance-masterclass/Lab-13 - Custom API Functionality.md

 **🎯 Outcome:** At the end of this task, you will have a better understanding of the Purview APIs available to your organization to build, extend and automate aspects of Microsoft Purview Data Governance.

+### Data Map vs Unified Catalog APIs

+The Data Map APIs are based on the [Apache Atlas](https://atlas.apache.org) API set and utilised to register data sources, scan assets into collections, and curate data assets.

+The new Unified Catalog APIs are bespoke to Microsoft Purview and enable the interaction with the Unified Catalog (Governance Domains, Data Products, Terms, OKRs, etc).
+These APIs are currently undergoing certification and set to release publicly mid-2025 based on the [Microsoft Purview Roadmap](https://learn.microsoft.com/en-us/purview/whats-new).

+The Microsoft Purview Unified Catalog APIs can be used via a community-built Python library called UnifiedCatalogPy available at: https://github.com/olafwrieden/unifiedcatalogpy

-**🫂 Team Activity:** [5 minutes] Review the [Microsoft Purview APIs](https://learn.microsoft.com/en-us/rest/api/purview) and SDKs available for you to consume in your own applications.
+**🫂 Team Activity:** [5 minutes] Review the [Microsoft Purview APIs](https://learn.microsoft.com/en-us/rest/api/purview) for Data Map and the [Unified Catalog SDK](https://github.com/olafwrieden/unifiedcatalogpy) (community-built) for you to consume in your own applications.

 ---